akshmakov/serialport-server/README.md

 # serialport-server

-Simple Utility to Expose a local serial port ( RS232 ) on a network port, allowing for remote serial port access
+Simple Utility to Expose a local serial port on a network port, allowing for remote serial port access

+Published on Dockerhub @ dockerhub.com/akshmakov/serialport-server

 ## Requirements